insomnimus/simple-plugins/readme.md

 After building, you can copy `.clap` files in `target/bundled/` to your CLAP plugin directory.

 ## Included Plugins
+Note: There's more than what's listed here.
+You can consider what's not listed as being used during development for testing out ideas or code.

 ### Simple Channel Strip
 A work-in-progress channel strip.
 Currently has tube drive, a 5-band eq + high and low-pass filters, and input / output gain knobs.